fusion809/fusion809.github.io-retired/pages/republic/07-bill-of-rights.md

 {% include wp.html link="Bill of rights" %}
 ===============

-A bill of rights to be introduced into the federal Constitution.
-Such a Constitution would safeguard:
+A bill of rights should be passed as a regular Act of the Commonwealth Parliament after going through multiple parliamentary committees to ensure it was well-drafted, then if no significant changes seem necessary after 10 years of its enactment, a referendum should be held to entrench it into the Constitution.
+Such an Act should safeguard:

 * Freedom of speech&mdash;only limits will be on libel (purposeful destruction of someone's reputation using false allegations; burden of proof on the falsity of the claims will be on the plaintiff), speech that endangers citizens (e.g. yelling fire in a crowded theatre, as it can lead to people being trampled) or national security (e.g. revealing military secrets).
 * Freedom of expression&mdash;to prevent any possible banning of symbols like the swastika, hammer and sickle, or even Nazi salutes, regardless of how we feel about them.